nickchops/QGameCircle/README.md

 - All the paths here are relative to the root folder of your installed Marmalade SDK.

-NB: With Marmalade 7.8.0, this extension requires you to mod a file in the Quick engine as well.
-Copy the contents of engine_mods over the root Marmalade SDK (e.g. C:/Marmalade/7.8) This will be built into the engine when you run build_quick_prebuilt.bat (see "Setup..." below) This should no longer be needed in 7.8.1 (TBC whether it makes that release)
+NB: With Marmalade 7.8.1, this extension requires you to mod a file in the Quick engine as well.
+Copy the contents of engine_mods over the root Marmalade SDK (e.g. C:/Marmalade/7.8) This will be built into the engine when you run build_quick_prebuilt.bat (see "Setup..." below) This should no longer be needed in the next version.

 Prerequisites